jdcast/microvascular-anastamosis/docs/source/kuka/index.rst

     * launch

-        contains the launch file to start gazebo and rviz, adding the suture tool.
+        contains the launch file to start gazebo and rviz, adding the kuka.

     * worlds